 Like passivation, electropolishing involves submerging metal parts in a chemical bath.
 However, components are treated with electricity, resulting in an electrochemical reaction that eliminates burrs, contaminants, free iron and improves micro-finish.

 Unlike passivation, which only removes free iron from the surface of the metal, electropolishing removes the outer metal skin that has been altered during the machining process.
-This process eliminates imbedded contaminants, provides a smoother finish, and enhances the chromium to iron ratio on the surface.
+This process eliminates embedded contaminants, provides a smoother finish, and enhances the chromium to iron ratio on the surface.
 The chromium-enriched surface means the finished part will be more resistant to corrosion and wear.
 Additionally, electropolishing will remove heat tint and oxide scale, which passivation alone can’t accomplish.

 Real Tests & Results